-Hand collecting has so far proved to be the most effective method of collecting toads in large numbers.
-This will be the primary method employed during the Great Toad Muster.
+Hand collecting has so far proved to be a very effective method of collecting toads in large numbers.
+This will be one of the methods employed during the Great Toad Muster.
 At this time of year water is at its lowest in this country and (being amphibians) toads must have it.
 So they can be found congregated in or near shallows of any remaining water at night.
 Now they are vulnerable.